gundamMC/animius/docs/network/overview.md

 ```

 `command` takes in a string that specifies a function defined by the server while the dictionary `arguments` define the keyword arguments.
-For instance, the above code represents `foo --boo=2 --bar='MAX'`. `id` is simply an string identifier for the client.
+For instance, the above code represents `foo --boo=2 --bar='MAX'`. `id` is simply a string identifier for the client.

 ## Responses